brampitoyo/sample-marketplace-app/marketplace/listing-locales/en-us-default.md

 ## Name

-"WikiHow" -> Firefox OS homescreen will display up to 11 characters
+> Firefox OS homescreen will display up to 11 characters

+"WikiHow"

 ## Description

+> No longer than 1000 characters

 "Have you ever wondered How to Tie a Tie, How to get Six Pack Abs, How to Know if a Guy Likes You, or How to Delete a Facebook Account?
 With over 150,000 articles, step-by-step photos and illustrations, and instructional videos, wikiHow will help you answer your questions these topics and many more.
-Learn how to do anything on-the-go with the wikiHow mobile app for Mozilla." -> No longer than 1000 characters
+Learn how to do anything on-the-go with the wikiHow mobile app for Mozilla."

 ## Release notes